avieth/TypeSafeRoute/README.md

 to be a list of `T.Text`, and we respond with the associated messages.
 GHC checks that the response we give really is of type `[Maybe T.Text]`.

-The next handler will list message titles subjects to an offset and count.
+The next handler will list message titles subject to an offset and count.

 ```Haskell
 handleListSay